Poet & Writer

 Jeannette Allée has published poetry in The Best American Poetry, The Iowa Review, The Believer, FIELD, Atlanta Review, Fence, Gargoyle, Green Mountains Review, Gulf Coast, Evergreen Review, Jabberwock Review, The National Poetry Review, New Orleans Review (short little story), Pontoon, Seneca Review, South Dakota Review, The Southern Poetry Review, The Spoon River Poetry Review, Zyzzyva, and online for PoetsAgainstTheWar.org and ThisIBelieve.org.

-Additionally, Jeannette has performed unconventional social critique monologues at On the Boards, Theatre Off Jackson, the Mae West Fest, the Seattle Fringe Festival, the Vancouver Fringe Festival, the Annex Theatre, and the New City Theatre.
+Additionally, Jeannette has performed unconventional social critique monologues at On the Boards, Theatre Off Jackson, the Mae West Fest, the Seattle Fringe Festival, the Vancouver Fringe Festival, the Annex Theatre, and New City Theatre.
 She has appeared on KUOW, KAOS, CBC radio; and has been a participant in Trapdoor 62: Surrealist Salon/Saloon at Bumbershoot and the Richard Hugo House.
-Previously, Jeannette worked her way around the world for over a decade (including for passage across the Pacific on a German freighter), and majored in film and creative writing.
+Previously, Jeannette worked her way around the world for over a decade (including for passage on a German freighter across the Pacific), and majored in film and creative writing.